mgoeminne/scalagit/README.md

 A commit object represents a commit and contains the most common values associated to it.
 In addition, the content associated to the commit can be obtained by invoking *Commit::tree*.
-The retrieved element is a tree, the nodes of which being either treenodes, either blobs.
+The retrieved element is a tree, the nodes of which being either treenodes, or blobs.
 The blobs are elements representing the actual content of files existing in the considered commit.

 The ancestors of the considered commit (if any), can be obtained by successively invoking the parents methods: